 - Content Strategy

-Few UX designers are able to perform all of these responsibilities, and to be honest, you don’t want someone to.
+Few UX designers can perform all of these responsibilities, and honestly, you don’t want someone to.
 Hiring one person to fulfill all these tasks is akin to expecting an ear, nose, and throat doctor to perform open-heart surgery.
 The results are almost always subpar.

 But you’re hiring a team, right?
 Easier said than done.
 User experience talent is in high demand, and the salary expectations reflect the market.